Nicholas-Simafranca/Super_Learner_Wild_Fire/README.md

 These folders contain the complete end-to-end coding processes used in this project.

 ### /Data Manipulation
-This folder contains the data manipulation
+This folder contains the data manipulation.

 - Missing data is present due to factors such as cloud coverage; We removed variables with more than 28% missing pixels across each geographic region
 - For the remaining variables, missing observations were imputed using K Nearest Neighbor imputation, with k=10 and distance defined using latitude and longitude